surya-kangeyan/Serverless-Cloud-infrastructure-deployment-with-AWS-cloud-formation/README.md

 - These modifications,I think, would make the system more resilient and efficient when processing thousands of files, while maintaining data consistency and reliability.

-**5. What assumptions did you make while designing the system, and how could they affect real-world deployment?**
+**5. What assumptions did I make while designing the system, and how could they affect real-world deployment?**

 - During the development of this system, I made several key assumptions that simplified the implementation process.
 My primary assumption was that the created template.yaml structure was production-ready and wouldn't require modifications.
 This assumption led me to focus on getting the correct deployment sequence working (setup.sh → deploy_stack.sh → collate.sh) rather than optimizing the infrastructure code.
 Focusing on adding proper IAM policies in the template.sh file would've saved me several iterations of starting the project from scratch`